 Other Father wasn't mute, but he was a very upbeat dude and just plain sweet guy.
 He's steadily being punished for trying to help Coraline, is beaten up by his own piano, and is forced to fight Coraline, trying his best to hold himself back so she can run, all while shouting "I'm so sorry, don't wanna hurt you!" in a disoriented voice.
 Falls into a bottomless pond and drowns near the end of the film, though the drowning at least allows him a Heroic Sacrifice ending, as he throws Coraline one of the objects she has to find to win against the Other Mother as he's going under.And the Other Mother makes him slowly mutate into a pumpking-thing.
 Seriously!

-The ghost children could count.
+The ghost children.
 They were lured away from their homes, had their souls stolen by a monster and were locked up in a closet for decades, forced to live with the knowledge that if they hadn't given in to their greed, they wouldn't have been trapped.

 The title character of the Korean short film Doggy Poo.
 It spends most of the movie pondering its purpose in life and crying its little eyes out.
 It does get a happy ending where a dandelion sprout asks to be fertilized by it.

-Po in Kung Fu Panda starts off a bit as a Butt-Monkey in the first movie, but later in the movie when he shows just how insecure he is about being the Dragon Warrior, or how doubtful he is about being anything more than a noodle maker's fat panda son, you start to realize he had to go through a lot of crap for most of the movie.
-Sure, he gets to meet his idols, The Furious Five, but Shifu and them treat him awfully just about the entire movie.
+Kung Fu Panda: Po starts off a bit as a Butt-Monkey in the first movie, but later on when he shows just how insecure he is about being the Dragon Warrior, or how doubtful he is about being anything more than a noodle maker's fat panda son, you start to realize he had to go through a lot of crap for most of the movie.
+He gets to meet his idols, The Furious Five, but Shifu and most of them treat him awfully for a fair portion of the film.
 During those scenes you just want to hug him, and cheer for him as he gets up again and again even after all the hits and insults thrown at him.
 The sequel also has moments where you just want to hug him.
 First off there's how bothered he is about how he doesn't know what happened to his real parents, and the flashbacks he gets with Shen.
-Then comes when he finds out that Shen slaughtered all the pandas in China, and Po has to come to terms that he's probably the only Panda left in the land.
+Then comes when he finds out that Shen slaughtered all the pandas in China, and Po has to come to terms that he's probably the only panda left in the land.
 But you find out at the end of the movie that his father and other pandas are still living somewhere.

-The Land Before Time: Littlefoot, anyone?
+The Land Before Time: Littlefoot.
 No one should have to watch their mom die before their eyes like he did.
 The scene later on where he's crying in her footprint just makes it worse.

 And then there's poor, poor, Petrie, as lampshaded by the characters.